Interest Rate Calculator - Solves For Missing Loan Term

 Lenders give you money because they expect to make a return on their investment.
 The price of that money is interest.
 There are many types of loans that produce interest.
 Some loans have higher interest rates compared to others based on risk and collateralization.

 Typically, credit cards and personal loans have the highest interest rates because they are unsecured by any collateral.
 Conversely, car and mortgage loans offer the lowest interest rates because they are secured by valuable collateral.

 Other factors affecting the interest rate you will pay include your credit history, income level, expenses, and other factors affecting your perceived risk of default.

 Long-Term Versus Short-Term Loans

-The government also dictates the prevailing interest rate based on the economic conditions.
-The government usually makes an announcement if there are events affecting the interest rates.
+The government also dictates the prevailing short-term interest rate based on economic conditions.
+However, long-term interest rates are determined by market forces and are not controlled by the government.

 Related Loan Calculators: